-The Trustee receives remuneration and is reimbursed for expenses in accordance with the terms of the Trust Deed (refer Section 9).
+The Trustee receives remuneration and is reimbursed for expenses in accordance with the terms of the Trust Deed (refer Section 8.2).

-Remuneration and reimbursements totalling \$86,951 (including GST) covering the year to 30 June 2022 have been paid to the Trustee.
+Remuneration and reimbursements totalling \$193,709 (including GST) covering the year to 30 June 2023 have been paid in accordance with the Trust Deed.
 The Trustee has no other interest in the promotion of the Company and no amounts, whether in cash, shares or otherwise, have been paid or agreed to be paid to the Trustee to induce it to act in that or another capacity, or for other services rendered by it in connection with the Company.